eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 Under perfect conditions, STAR is objectively more accurate than single-round Approval and Approval Top-2 (under honest ballots).
 For single-round Approval specifically, however, the VSE gap narrows under all friction scenarios.
 A 95% confidence interval on the VSE gap between single-round Approval and STAR voting, using a paired test, consistently contains 0 for all friction scenarios.
 From this, I conclude that there is no evidence or justification that STAR is more effective than single round Approval in this simulation under any friction scenario.
 I find it unlikely that STAR, in the real world with real voters in public elections, would actually elect better candidates than Approval.

 Approval Top-2, on the other hand, clearly wins out in simulations over STAR and Schulze except for the "coma model" (which is competitive).
 It's not even close.
 Even under mild friction, Approval Top-2 is significantly more accurate than STAR so long as voters are "awake" to the runoff, and this grows as friction worsens.
 This is with and without removed noise in the runoff step.
-Misinsformed voters who at least are aware of the candidates are enough to outperform the automatic runoff.
+Misinformed voters who at least are aware of the candidates are enough to outperform the automatic runoff.

 The coma model of Approval Top-2 had a harder time.
 For mild and moderate friction, a gap of 0 was in the 95% confidence interval, but for heavy friction, the gap was significantly positive.